DevdudeX/LMD-Replay-Mod/README.md

-# Replay mod for Lonely Mountains: Downhill
+# DevdudeX's Replay Tool for Lonely Mountains: Downhill
 A MelonLoader mod that aims to let you replay your movement to record at different angles.
 Very early in development so expect bugs.